 Other aspects worth noting are gender and ethnicity.
-The issues of gender ratio and ethnic ratio have been topics of discussion for many years.
+The issues of gender ratio and ethnic ratio have been discussed for many years.
 Earlier researchers have argued that when women, or any ethnic group, represent a small fraction of a group (i.e., less than 15 percent), the minority member status is considered a token, and this damages general team dynamics.
-This earlier research suggests that isolating minority students from other minority students or females from other females can in fact be detrimental to the academic success of these individuals because they can become stolated, marginalized, or placed in stereotypical roles and not permitted to flourish.
-However, later researchers have challenged this theory by suggesting that increasing the number of females in a group will not necessarily lead to positive team dynamics.
-According to Steele, as an individual's minority status becomes more salient in a group, there is an increase in stereotype threat.
+This earlier research suggests that isolating minority students from other minority students or females from other females can in fact be detrimental to the academic success of these individuals because they can become isolated, marginalized, or placed in stereotypical roles that do not permit them to flourish.
+However, later researchers have challenged this theory^{10-12} by suggesting that increasing the number of females in a group will not necessarily lead to positive team dynamics.
+According to Steele12, as an individual's minority status becomes more salient in a group, there is an increase in stereotype threat.
 Hence, increasing the number of women and/or underrepresented minorities in a group could magnify stereotypes and lead to a more hostile environment.

-A study at Arizona State University has shown consistency with the second position, in which increasing the number of females and/or minorities can lead to a less stable environment.
-Females and minorities have reflected on their team arrangements.
+A study at Arizona State University has shown consistency with the second position, in which increasing the number of females and/or minorities can lead to a less stable environment.13 Females and minorities have reflected on their team arrangements.
 Most of them agree that team formation should target students' abilities rather than gender or ethnicity.
 Females and minorities knew that they were placed in a team in pairs, and they also understood why.
-Nonetheless, students felt that this arrangement didn't impact their individual performances (either positively or negatively).
-Moreover, underrepresented minorities and women enthusiastically stated that they didn't feel discrimination and were treated as equals by their peers and instructors.
+Nonetheless, students felt that this arrangement did not impact their individual performances (either positively or negatively).13 Moreover, underrepresented minorities and women enthusiastically stated that they did not feel discrimination and were treated as equals by their peers and instructors.
 Their interest is to be considered individuals with certain academic abilities, knowledge, and personalities instead of being categorized by their gender and/or ethnicity.